cengenproject/bulk_align/README.md

 bss2: BBduk (trimming) + STAR (mapping) + SAMtools (for dedup), used for the scRNA-Seq paper (because the panneuronal samples had no UMI measured)
-bsn3: BBduk (trimming) + STAR (mapping) + NuDup (for dedup), but mistake preventing metadata to be uploaded to database (so, gives an error message) bsn4 (not used): same as bsn3, but with correct database update bsn5 (in progress): BBduk + STAR + NuDup, written in Nextflow, including database update and QC.
+bsn3: BBduk (trimming) + STAR (mapping) + NuDup (for dedup), but mistake preventing metadata to be uploaded to database (so, gives an error message) bsn4 (not used): same as bsn3, but with correct database update bsn5,bsn6: BBduk + STAR + NuDup, written in Nextflow, including database update and QC.
+These were development versions, not really used.
+bsn7: BBduk+STAR+NuDup, with junction files exported, FASTQC and saving in the "cengen" database (vs test database previously).